Affiliate links on Android Authority may earn us a commission. Learn more.

 Why get a standing desk?

 You may be wondering why you even need a standing desk if you’ve been working at a normal one your whole career.
 Well, sitting has been called the new smoking — which is frightening, to say the least.
 It makes your back stiff, reduces blood flow, and compresses your organs.
 None of those side effects sound like a ringing endorsement for keeping your sitting desk.

 Now, you could go about buying a premium chair and a whole host of other office comforts, but the solution is much easier.
 Standing helps you stretch your legs, encourages blood flow, and you’ll probably register quite a few more steps on your Fitbit.
-We’re not saying you should throw out your office chair or move to a standing-room-only setup, but it’s good to have options.
+We’re not saying you should throw out your office chair or move to a standing-room-only setup.

-Standing desks tend to fall into two basic camps — true desks and conversion kits.
-True standing desks will fully replace your current setup, and they can often support a few hundred pounds.
-Unfortunately, they tend not to feature built-in drawers as lifting the desktop would be too heavy.
-The other way to go, if you love your current desk, is with a conversion kit.
-It sits on top of your current setup, but it adjusts in much the same way.
+Standing desks tend to fall into two basic camps — actual desks and conversion kits.
+Proper standing desks will fully replace your current setup, and they can often support a few hundred pounds.
+If you love your current desk, the other way to go is with a conversion kit.
+It sits on top of your current setup, but adjusts much the same way.
 You can keep all of your drawers and your extra real estate while simply raising your keyboard and monitors.

 The best standing desks